coffee4urhead/JavaScript-DOM-Manipulation/README.md

  ---[FreeCodeCamp.org is the place where i inspired all of the upcoming projects]---
  ---[I would also like to mention Kevin Powell and Web Dev Simplified for making css more easy to understand and practise]---
  ---[I also found aspiration in SoftUni academy where i am currently studying and gathering all of that knowledge!]---
+ ---[I would also like to thank shopify for groupinf more than 500+ selections of quotes that i chose from!]---

  ### What i would like to focus on from then on ###